 One of the best features of this type of sand is the neutral PH.
 This is important for making sure that the sand does not affect the pH level of the aquarium water.

 Not all types of sand are ideal for freshwater aquariums or saltwater aquariums.
-There is the need to make sure that you get the best sand type for your aquarium.
+There is a need to make sure that you get the best sand type for your aquarium.
 This kind of information can be found in the product description to ensure that you make the correct selection.

 Sometimes you have several options that will all work for several types of aquariums.
 This type is better to get if you have multiple aquariums.